fwkrumm/shmlock/README.md

 ### Process Interrupt (SIGINT/SIGTERM)

-One potential issue arises if a process is terminated�such as through a `KeyboardInterrupt`�during the creation of shared memory (i.e., inside `shared_memory.SharedMemory(...)`).
+One potential issue arises if a process is terminated (such as through a `KeyboardInterrupt`) during the creation of shared memory (i.e., inside `shared_memory.SharedMemory(...)`).
 On Linux, this can lead to unintended outcomes, such as the shared memory mmap file being created with a size of zero or a shared memory block being allocated without an object reference being returned.
 In such cases, neither `close()` nor `unlink()` can be properly called.

 Since detecting this scenario is not trivial, the function `query_for_error_after_interrupt(...)` helps to handle such cases: